 I have written seriously since 2012, where I started writing a book for the NaNoWriMo competition.

 Since then, I have written a book and a half, a multitude of short stories, poems, pieces and other oddjobs of writing, mythological pieces, to fantasy, to dialogue, to surreal poems, personal musings and christmas calendars.

 You can see my writing here, or if you've got less time you can check out one of the pieces here.

 I write about knowledge, computers, magic and our struggle with identity—and many other things in between.

 I typically write fantasy, but I focus a lot on characters and smaller, subtle stories, inspired by low fantasy, mythology, and games.

-During my studies, I've focused much of my time on interactive storytelling.
-This has yielded two publications, the first "The Moody Mask Model", an exploration of a social simulation through masks, and the other "The Narrative Quality of Game Mechanics", an exploration of how game mechanics can be used to tell stories in video games.
+During those studies, I also published two papers, the first "The Moody Mask Model", an exploration of a social simulation through masks, and the other "The Narrative Quality of Game Mechanics", the precursor to the thesis described above.

 Both are published for the International Conference on Interactive Digital Storytelling (ICIDS) on Springer.